Cherry Limeade

 Lineage Breakdown

-The specific genetic families and their contributions—what each line actually brings to the plant, not just what umbrella it falls under.
+The specific genetic families and their contributions—what each line actually brings to the plant, traced through the crosses that matter.

 30%